Back to Bills

 Opponents' View#

-• Using a special law for one company may feel like special treatment or a poor use of legislative time.
+• Using a law to fix a private business matter may feel like an inefficient use of legislative time.